Harriet Loyd-Lindsay, Baroness Wantage

 Harriet Sarah Loyd-Lindsay (née Jones-Loyd), Baroness Wantage (30 June 1837 – 9 August 1920), was a British art collector and benefactor.

 She was the sole heiress to the fortune of her parents Harriet Wright and Samuel Jones-Loyd, 1st Baron Overstone, who gave her Lockinge House near Wantage as a wedding present when she married Robert Loyd-Lindsay in 1858.
-The couple lived at 2 Carlton Gardens, London, Lockinge House, Berks, and Overstone Park and Ardington House.
+The couple lived at 2 Carlton Gardens, London, Lockinge House, Berkshire, and Overstone Hall and Ardington House.

 She was a benefactor to many causes, most notably nursing, for which she founded the National Aid Society (later the British Red Cross Society).
-For this she was awarded the Order of the Red Cross in 1883.
+For this she was awarded the Royal Red Cross (RRC) by Queen Victoria in 1883.
 Two years later her husband was made peer of the realm and she wrote a biography of him which was published after his death.
 She is known for founding Wantage Hall and Abington Park.